Dialogs

 Creating dialogs in callbacks

-When creating dialogs in signal or action callbacks, you have to use the methods that take a function as the first argument (equivalently the do syntax).
+When creating dialogs in signal or action callbacks, you must use the methods that take a function as the first argument (or equivalently the do syntax).

 Message dialogs